 Overview

-Background: Founded in 2014 and acquired in 2025, Ellevest was the first fintech product made specifically for women, by women.
-Though it was best known for its robo-investing subscription, Ellevest also offered financial planning services as an upsell from robo-investing, as well as wealth management (WM)—which consisted of holistic investment management and financial planning for high-net-worth individuals.
-With a $500k investment minimum, WM accounted for most of the company’s ARR.
+Background: Ellevest is the first fintech product made specifically for women, by women.
+Though it’s best known for its robo-investing subscription, Ellevest also offers financial planning services as an upsell from robo-investing, as well as wealth management (WM) — which consists of holistic investment management and financial planning for high-net-worth individuals.
+With a $500k investment minimum, WM accounts for most of the company’s ARR.

 Scope

 Goals: Make it easier for WM prospects to find what they’re looking for.
-Increase WM leads without sacrificing too many robo-investing client conversions.
+Increase WM lead submissions without sacrificing too many robo-investing subscription starts.

 Team: I worked closely with our CPO, senior product designer, and data analysts; got input from our CFO, WM stakeholders, and marketing team; and shared regular updates with our leadership team.